Battle of Cresson: Background

+Prelude

-In response to the encroaching threat, Guy assembled the High Court in Jerusalem.
+In response to the encroaching threat from Saladin, Guy assembled the High Court in Jerusalem.
 A delegation of Gerard of Ridefort, master of the Knights Templar; Roger de Moulins, master of the Knights Hospitaller; Balian of Ibelin, Josicus, Archbishop of Tyre; and Reginal Grenier, lord of Sidon, were selected to journey to Tiberias to make peace with Raymond.
 Meanwhile, al-Afdal gathered a raiding party to pillage the land surrounding Acre, while Saladin besieged Kerak. al-Afdal dispatched Muzzafar ad-Din Gökböri, Emir of Edessa, to lead this expedition, accompanied by two ranking emirs, Qaymaz al-Najami and Dildirim al-Yarugi.
 Knowing that his troops were poised to enter Raymond's territory, Saladin agreed that the raiding party would only pass-through Galilee en route to Acre, leaving Raymond's lands untouched.
 In Frankish sources, this raiding party consisted of approximately 7000 men; however, modern historians believe 700 men is more accurate.

-The Battle
+Battle

 On 30 April, the Ayyubid raiding party passed through Raymond's territory unimpeded, before making their way west towards Nazareth.
 On the same day, both Gerard and Roger arrived at the Templar castle of La Fève near Nazareth.
 Balian stopped at his fief of Nablus, and Reginald took an alternate route.
 The De expugnatione Terrae Sanctae libellus (hereafter "the Libellus"), a contemporary Latin chronicle, states that watchmen in Nazareth alerted Gerard and Roger of the Ayyubid raiders.
 The Lyon Eracles, a Middle French chronicle written by Balian's squire Ernoul, redeems Raymond – saying he had warned them about the raid.
 Nazareth, falling outside of Raymond's control, was not privy to Raymond's agreement with Saladin.
 Gerard and Roger assembled a small army consisting of the knights in Nazareth and the Templar garrisons from Qaqun and al-Fulah to meet the Ayyubid threat.
 This force numbered about 130 knights, an unknown number of turcopoles and sergeants, and up to 400 infantry.

 On the morning of 1 May, the Frankish army rode east from Nazareth and happened upon the Ayyubid raiding party at the springs of Cresson.
 The Frankish cavalry launched an initial offensive, catching the Ayyubid forces off guard.
 However, this separated the Frankish cavalry from the infantry.
 According to Ali ibn al-Althir, the ensuing melee was equally matched; however, the Ayyubid forces succeeded in routing the divided Frankish army.
 Only Gerard and a handful of knights escaped death, and the Ayyubids took an unknown number of captives.
 Gokbori's troops proceeded to pillage the surrounding area before returning across Raymond's territory.